 - 1. Unless the Board of Examiners decides otherwise, an oral examination may only be taken by one student at a time. - 2.
 Oral examinations will be taken in the presence of two members of the academic staff.

-Article 4.8 - Feedback for papers
+Article 4.8 - Assessment by way of paper